Your Ontario fishing questions answered

 Is a licence required to fish in Ontario?

 Yes, for the most part.
-Almost everyone who chooses to fish in Ontario will require a valid Ontario fishing license.
+Almost everyone who chooses to fish in Ontario will require a valid Ontario fishing license, with a few exceptions.

-A sportfishing license allows anglers to retain and possess the maximum number of fish allowed per zone per species whereas a conservation license has a limit to the number of fish retained and possessed by an angler based on angling zone and species.
+A conservation licence has a limit to the number of fish retained and possessed by an angler based on the angling zone and species.
+Get a conservation licence if you intend to live-release (catch and release) the majority of fish caught.

-There are four times in the year when Canadian and Ontario residents are permitted to fish without a license, these are:
+There are four occasions in the year when Canadian and Ontario residents are permitted to fish without a license.

 What is the penalty for fishing without a licence in Ontario?